teclone/rollup-all/README.md

 ### Config Options Explained

-> note that options with asterisk can be defined specifically on the `distConfig` or `libConfig` sections.
+> Options with ending asterisks can be defined locally on the `distConfig` and `libConfig` sections.

 - **srcDir**: defines the relative path to your project's source folder.
 Defaults to `src`.